computamike/MathsQuest/CrystalOfCalculation.md

 Final Scene: Mathgob’s Challenge
 Mathgob appears and offers a deal: solve his final challenge, and he’ll return the Crystal.

+## Riddle 1:
-“I’m thinking of a number.
+"I’m thinking of a number, can you see?
-It’s more than 10, less than 20.
+It’s more than ten, but less than twenty.
-It’s a multiple of 3.
-What is it?”
+It’s in the three times table too—
+Can you guess it?
+I bet you do!"
+(Answer: 12, 15, or 18)

+## Riddle 2:
+"Two numbers together make a sum,
+Add them up and tell me the one.
+One is five, the other is seven,
+What’s the total?
+Is it eleven?"
+(Answer: 12)

+## Riddle 3:
+"I’m thinking of a number, here’s a clue:
+It’s less than ten, but more than two.
+Add two more and you’ll make eight—
+What’s my number?
+Don’t be late!"
+(Answer: 6)

 ✅ Math focus: Reasoning and number properties